 We’re saying goodbye to some really popular decks so we can give all of our love and care and attention to queer and trans creators, and Black, Indigenous and creators of colour.

-For as long as LRT has had ‘a mission’, this has been to celebrate and proliferate radical magic, with a strong, proud focus on LGBTQ+ and BIPOC+ creators and others holding marginalised identities.
+For as long as LRT has had ‘a mission’, this has been to celebrate and proliferate radical magic, with a strong, proud focus on LGBTQ+ and, increasingly, BIPOC+ creators, and others holding marginalised identities.
 In the early years it was necessary to stock other decks, big sellers, to bring in enough money to support some of these ‘smaller’ decks, but that’s no longer the case.

 From spring, Little Red Tarot will solely stock queer and trans artists, Black, Indigenous and artists of colour (with a few exceptions).
 I want these decks and books centred and celebrated, not overshadowed by bigger sellers.